 Alley lights are installed and maintained by Xcel Energy at the request of adjacent property owners.
 It is up to the adjacent owners to arrange for alley lights directly with Xcel Energy and to pay the cost of installation, maintenance and operation of alley lights.
 For alley light problems or installation, call Xcel Energy at 800-960-6235, email at

-To initiate such a request, contact Elizabeth Stiffler, Civil Engineer, in Public Works’ Traffic Engineering section at 266-6210.
+To initiate such a request, contact Elizabeth Stiffler, Civil Engineer, with the Public Works Traffic Engineering Division at 651-266-6210.

 What is the speed limit for alleys?

-Unless otherwise posted, the speed limit for alleys is ten miles per hour.
+Unless otherwise posted, the speed limit for alleys is 10 miles-per-hour.